 The vision should be informed by the TGF program’s [GP1] Guiding Principles, and developed through intensive [B5] Stakeholder Collaboration.
 It is vital to ensure that the vision can be expressed in terms of measurable outcomes and that clear “line of sight” is established between all activities in the roadmap and delivery of these outcomes for the program vision.
 Guidance on how to do this effectively is set out at Benefit Realization.

+Volume One: Core Concepts of the Smart Lean Government (SLG) Practical Guide (PG) identifies the components of SLG and how they work together in transforming governmental operations.